truid-ai/docs/TruID Android Integration Document.md

         this,
         "Session ID: ${result.sessionID}, Status: ${result.verificationStatus}, Error: ${result.error}",
         Toast.LENGTH_LONG).show()
-        //result.errror is a String which contains error messages some of the error messages are:
+        //result.errror is a String that contains error messages if any error occurs while the SDK is running. some of the error messages are:
         //'Error while creating session'
         //'Configuration not found while creating session'
         //'Api not initialized'